atifanindarahman/denver-15min-city-accessibility-tool/README.md

 - Assigns weighted scores to prioritize less abundant but critical services like healthcare

+Weights are assigned to each service category to account for relative scarcity and importance — for example, healthcare facilities receive higher weight than parks since they are less abundant but more critical.

+Buffer distances are fully configurable, allowing analysis at different scales of accessibility (e.g., strict walkability vs. broader neighborhood reach).
+Note: buffers measure Euclidean distance, so smaller buffer values yield more accurate walkability estimates.

 ## Data Sources
 - [Denver Open Data Catalog](https://www.denvergov.org/opendata)
 - [CDPHE Open Catalog](https://cdphe.colorado.gov)